KevinChuaKw/basic-of-data-base/readme.md

 mongodb+srv://root:<password>@testing-database-for-ke.m639ryv.mongodb.net/?retryWrites=true&w=majority

+KEY THING TO NOTE
+When you restart your terminal after a long time.
+You might have to reinstall the package for dotenv again.
+You can do this by keying in 'yarn add dotenv' and followed by creating a '.env' file again to place the connection string within the .env file.

+MONGO_URL="mongodb+srv://root:haha123@testing-database-for-ke.m639ryv.mongodb.net/?retryWrites=true&w=majority"

 To exit the database key in "control+c" in the terminal

 Go to browse collections to see all the sample databases